jonseymour/12coins/README.md

 	(k,l,f,g) (j,h,i,b)
 	(l,j,k,c) (h,i,d,e)

 whose terms sum to 9T+3U+2L+2R+8J.
 Intuitively this is not a solution because one pair (h,i) is weighed on the same side twice and is never split.
 This arrangement prevents discrimination between of the relative weight of h and i.

+In fact, for this reason any structure that has more than one than one weighing with a structure from the set (s,t) cannot be a solution.

+Another class of invalid solution is represented by structures that have more than 7T's on the left hand side.
+An example of this class is the solution q(0)+p(1)+t(2):

+	(j,k,l,d) (e,f,g,a)
+	(k,l,f,b) (j,h,i,g)
+	(l,j,k,c) (h,i,d,e)

+In this case, the issue is that there is no way to distinguish the relative weight of l and k since l and k, when they appear, always appear on the same side of a weighing and are never split across pans.

+It turns out that of the 125 possible ways to construct a triple from p,q,r,s,t only 22 of these produce valid solutions to the 12 coins problem because of issues of this kind.

 Labeling a solution
 --------------------